-Note: To select a single value within a data series, first click the data series to select the entire series, then click the desired value.
+Note: To select a single value within a data series, first click on the data series to select the entire series, and then click on the desired value.

 Changing position and size of chart elements

 Some chart elements can be moved or resized.
 To move an element, select it and drag it to the desired position.
 To change its size, drag one of the corner handles.